Live like a local in Rio de Janeiro, Brazil

 Every tourist planning a visit to Rio will have Corcovado on their must-see list - the mountain (which means hunchback in Portuguese) is, of course, most famous as it's home to Christ the Redeemer, the international symbol of the city.

 Even if you want to avoid the tourist trail and live like a local in Rio you shouldn't avoid the entire area of Santa Teresa; the neighbourhood is famed among locals for fun times and stunning sunset views.
-It's well worth spending time exploring the nineteenth century buildings of Rio's best known hillside.
-Don't miss the chic Santa Teresa Hotel, and have a tipple at Bar Mineiro.
+It's well worth spending time exploring the 19th-century buildings of Rio's best-known hillside.
+Don't miss the chic Santa Teresa Hotel and have a tipple at Bar Mineiro.

 Sample some real samba